jundalisay/spblist/content/en/research/mohammad/quran/sura-051.md

 49. We created all things in pairs, so that you may reflect and ponder.

-50. “So flee towards Allah.
+50. “So flee towards Enki.
 I am to you from Him a clear warner.”
-51. “And do not set up any other god with Allah.
+51. “And do not set up any other god with Enki.
 I am to you from Him a clear warner.”

 52. Likewise, no messenger came to those before them, but they said, “A sorcerer or a madman.”